 Welcome to Montfort.
-We are pleased to accompany you throughout your surgery, from beginning to end.
+We are pleased to accompany you throughout your surgery, from beginning to end, whether it is for a day surgery or a hospital stay.

 Each year, over 9,000 people like you have surgery at Montfort, Ontario’s Francophone academic hospital.